wukezhan/air/README_en.md

 ### high performance and lightweight

-the QPS, CPU and memory uses performance are all much better than the other web frameworks.
+the QPS, CPU and memory uses performance are all much better than the other php web frameworks.

 ### simple and extensible

-simple to use, and easy to extend it. the **`air framework`** helps building site from tiny to large, and simple to complex more efficiently.
+simple to use, and easy to extend it. the **`air framework`** helps building sites from tiny to large and simple to complex more efficiently.

 the MVC core can processed in only microseconds.